Learning safety in model-based Reinforcement Learning using MPC and Gaussian Processes: Numerical Experiment

 where $\ell$ is the length scale and $\sigma_1$ is the multiplier of the exponential, $\sigma_2$ denotes the white noise level, and $\delta_{\theta \theta^\ast}$ is the Kronecker delta.
 As per Algorithm \ref{algo:algorithm:main}, the GP regressors are trained on past observed data before each update of the MPC parameters.
 For the RL updates, a second-order LSTD Q-learning algorithm \citep{lagoudakis_leastsquares_2002} is employed to find the parameter vector $\theta$ that minimizes closed-loop performance under the policy $\pi_\theta(s)$.
 Q-learning is a classical RL algorithm that tries to find the parametrization which best fits the action-value function to the observed data, thus indirectly finding the optimal policy, and has shown promising results also with MPC \citep{esfahani_approximate_2021}.
 The second-order Newton's method ensures faster convergence, for which gradient $p$ and approximate Hessian $H$ are found as

 where $H$ is modified when needed to be positive definite \cite[Algorithm~3.3]{nocedal_numerical_2006}, and the gradient $\nabla_\theta Q_\theta$ is computed via nonlinear programming sensitivity analysis \citep{buskens_sensitivity_2001}.
-In the constrained update \eqref{eq:algorithm:constrainted_update}, the target safety level $\beta$ is set to $0.9$, but backtracking on this level is enabled in case of infeasibility.
+As in \cite{zanon_safe_2021}, exploratory behaviour is ensured during learning by adding to the MPC objective \eqref{eq:background:V:obj} the perturbation term $q^\top u_0$, with $q$ randomly chosen.
+Lastly, in the constrained update \eqref{eq:algorithm:constrainted_update}, the target safety level $\beta$ is set to $0.9$, but backtracking on this level is enabled in case of infeasibility.